hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 just whiled away.
 On top of that Somakhya was supposed to instruct Vidrum on certain matters, who insistently reminded him about that.
-Vidrum made matters worse by telling him: “Bro, remember there have been times we have lost to Bangladesh, Zimbabwe and Kenya\!
+Vidrum made matters worse by telling him: “Bro, remember there have been times we have lost to Bangladesh, Zimbabwe and Kenya!
 And even a good batsman can snick the ball to the slips.”

 They decided to head straight home and fall asleep and make up for the